Jack DuVall

-Jack DuVall has a background in universities, television, federal United States administration and politics, and the United States Air Force.
+Jack DuVall is an American activist, who has a background in universities, television, federal United States administration and politics, and the United States Air Force.
 He was Executive Producer of Steve York's 1999 film A Force More Powerful together with Dalton Delan, and developed it into a television series and a book.
 He is the founding director of the International Center on Nonviolent Conflict, together with founding chair Peter Ackerman.

 Education, business, political, military career

 DuVall holds a B.A. degree (cum laude) from Colgate University.
 He spent 16 years as a television executive and author, he was Director of Corporate Relations at the University of Chicago, Director of Industry Compliance, Cost of Living Council, Executive Office of the President of the United States, and wrote speeches for candidates for the Presidency of the United States in four election campaigns.
 DuVall is an officer of the United States Air Force.
 In 2003, DuVall was a member of the board of directors of the Arlington Institute, a non-profit futures studies think tank founded by former naval officer and military expert John L. Petersen.